 Students describe Somerset Hall as more like a home than a residence hall.
 Most CIVICUS classes are held in Somerset Hall, and many CIVICUS students study and complete group work together there.
 It's easy to find someone to join you for movies, workouts at Eppley Recreation Center, meals at the dining hall, or athletic events.

-Many incoming students meet prospective roommates on the Facebook page for Prospective and Incoming CIVICUS students.
+You can meet potential roommates on our CIVICUS 2026 Facebook page.
 Please follow the Department of Resident Life process for requesting to room with a fellow incoming CIVICUS student.
 If you request a roommate who has not been accepted to CIVICUS, the Department of Resident Life will determine if space allows for that request to be fulfilled.
 CIVICUS does not have any involvement in the roommate or room assignment process.

 CIVICUS is a great way to make a large university feel small.
 You will be surrounded by a diverse community of individuals who, like you, are highly involved and passionate about making a positive change.
 CIVICUS is also a lot of fun.
 There are co-curricular activities: barbecues, trivia nights, trips to DC, and grilled cheese study breaks.
 You will meet great people and form friendships that will last a lifetime.